VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 =Can people buy points directly through WooCommerce?=

-No. It was not intended as an RMT or an virtual currency exchange, but if we get enough demand for it, it wouldn't be too hard in theory.
+No. It was not intended as an RMT or a virtual currency exchange, but if we get enough demand for it, it wouldn't be too hard in theory.
 You could simply sell a lot of points in WooCommerce and then manually add them through the admin panel for now.

 == Changelog ==